nautobot/nautobot-app-secrets-providers/README.md

 ```

 - `url` - The URL to the HashiCorp Vault instance (e.g. `http://localhost:8200`)
-- `token` - The token for authenticating the client with the HashiCorp Vault instance
+- `token` - The token for authenticating the client with the HashiCorp Vault instance.
+As with other sensitive service credentials, we recommend that you provide the token value as an environment variable and retrieve it with `{"token": os.getenv("NAUTOBOT_HASHICORP_VAULT_TOKEN")}` rather than hard-coding it in your `nautobot_config.py`.

 ## Contributing